SPARTA

 Binauraliser

-A plug-in which convolves input audio (up to 64 channels) with interpolated HRTFs in the time-frequency domain.
-The HRTFs are interpolated by applying amplitude-normalised VBAP gains [4] to the HRTF magnitude responses and the estimated inter-aural time differences (ITDs) individually, before being re-combined.
+A plug-in that convolves input audio (up to 128 channels) with interpolated HRTFs.
 The plug-in also allows the user to specify an external SOFA file for the convolution.
-The directions for up to 64 channels can be independently controlled.
-However, presets for popular 2D and 3D formats are included for convenience.
+The directions for up to 128 channels can be independently controlled.
+Presets for popular 2D and 3D formats are included for convenience.
 Head-tracking is also supported via OSC messages in the same manner as with the Rotator plug-in.

 BinauraliserNF